swarupmishal/Text-Mining-of-Amazon-Fire-TV-Stick-Reviews-using-NLP/README.md

-# Text Analysis and Deep Learning of Amazon Reviews
+# Text Mining and Deep Learning of Amazon Echo Dot Reviews

 ![alt text](https://github.com/swarupmishal/Text-Mining-of-Amazon-Reviews/blob/master/Extras/data-mining-859x312.jpg)

 ## What exactly the Data is?
-I have downloaded customer reviews for the Product Fire TV Stick with Alexa Voice Remote from Amazon website.
+I have downloaded customer reviews for Echo Dot from Amazon website.

 ## How can one obtain the Data?